chantastic/pc-interfaces/README.md

 Visit `http://localhost:3000` in a browser.

-## Installation and usage

-Installation were removed.
-Apps have been setup at this point.
-This document gets more out of date.

 ### Including helpers

 Interfaces has a number of helpers that you will need to include manually in `application_controller`.
 Do so like so:

 ```
 class ApplicationController < BaseController